mutexdev/yaak/plugins/filter-jsonpath/README.md

 ## Overview

-This plugin provides JSONPath filtering for responses in Yaak.
+This plugin provides JSONPath filtering for responses in APIDoctor.
 JSONPath is a query language for JSON, similar to XPath for XML, that provides the ability to extract data from JSON documents using a simple, expressive syntax.
 This is useful for working with complex API responses where you need to only view a small subset of response data.